JoeStrout/minibasic/README.md

   - `RENUMBER`
 - support for multidimensional arrays
 - distinction between string and numeric variables
+- weird PRINT syntax that lets you just list expressions with no delimiters between them
+- SOUND command, and more drawing commands
 - standard BASIC commands:
   - `DEF FN`

 ## Sample Programs

-Included in the _programs_ subdirectory are about a hundred classic (old) BASIC demos and games from _Creative Computing_ magazine (via [BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games)).
+Included in the _programs/CC_ subdirectory are about a hundred classic (old) BASIC demos and games from _Creative Computing_ magazine (via [BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games)).
 Most of these don't work yet, though a few of them (like "chemist") do.

+I'm also starting a second collection of programs written specifically for MiniBASIC, or adapted from other sources.
+The programs/text subdirectory contains the first of these.

+## Try It Yourself!

+To run this code requires at least a preview release of Mini Micro 1.2 (because it uses some of the latest features of the MiniScript language).
+So:

+1. grab a preview build of Mini Micro 1.2 for [Mac](https://miniscript.org/MiniMicro/preview/minimicro-mac.zip), [Windows](https://miniscript.org/MiniMicro/preview/minimicro-win.zip), or [Linux](https://miniscript.org/MiniMicro/preview/minimicro-linux.tar.gz)
+2. unpack this, and run (you might need to right-click an "open" the first time, as the app is not yet code-signed)
+3. download or clone this repo
+4. in Mini Micro, click on the top disk slot below the screen, and choose "Mount Folder..."
+5. select the folder containing this README.md and basic.ms
+6. type `reboot` at the Mini Micro prompt (or quit and relaunch)

+That should do it!
+Now whenever Mini Micro starts up, it should go straight into MiniBASIC, which you can recognize by the `>` prompt.

+If something goes wrong, MiniBASIC may crash, and drop you out into the MiniScript (recognizable by the ']' prompt).
+In that case, just type `basic` to restart MiniBASIC (or, `reboot` if all else fails).

 ## References